radiant-rstats/docker-k8s/install/rsm-msba-macos-arm.md

 The code above also copies the file `launch-rsm-msba-k8s-arm.sh` to `launch-rsm-msba.command` on your Desktop.
 You will be able to double-click this file to start the container again in the future.

-Run the command below to launch the docker container from a terminal (i.e., iTerm2).
+Alternatively, you can run the command below to launch the docker container from a terminal (i.e., iTerm2).

 ```bash
 ~/git/docker-k8s/launch-rsm-msba-k8s-arm.sh -v ~;